 On the 12th of June each year, it is time to celebrate one of the world’s favorite chickpea treats with International Falafel Day!

-Exactly where and when the concept of falafel originated is up for debate.
-For the most part, many agree that it was first eaten widely in Egypt, when it may have been eaten as a replacement for meat during Lent (the season before Easter when Christians have traditionally fasted from eating meat).
+Exactly where and when the concept of falafel originated is up for a bit of debate.
+For the most part, many people agree that it was first eaten widely in Egypt, when Copitc Christians may have then used the dish as a replacement for meat during Lent (the season before Easter when Christians have traditionally fasted from eating meat).

-It seems to have at first been made with fava beans.
+Falafel seems to have, at first, been made with fava beans.
 It probably wasn’t until later that chickpeas entered into the picture, once the dish migrated further to the north.
-Some people think this meal may even date far back to Pharaonic Egypt, although we aren’t quite sure yet.
+Some people think this meal may even date far back to Pharaonic Egypt, although no one is actually quite sure.

-Nowadays, it’s so popular in Egypt that even McDonalds serve up their own version of the falafel, rather predictably named the ‘McFalafel’, as part of their breakfast menu.
+These days, it is so popular in Egypt that even McDonalds serve up their own version of the falafel, rather predictably named the ‘McFalafel’, as part of their breakfast menu!

-After being mainly served up in Jewish restaurants and neighborhoods in North America, after 1970 it gained popularity as a street food and today is often offered as a meat-free option to vegetarians.
+After being mainly on the menu in Jewish or Greek restaurants and neighborhoods in North America, after 1970 this tasty treat gained popularity as a street food and today is often offered as a meat-free option to vegetarians.

 How to Celebrate International Falafel Day

-If you want to make your own falafel, you’d be surprised at how simple it can be to rustle up your own tasty versions!
-The Egyptian version will only use fava beans, but in the West it’s more common to be made from chickpeas – but use whichever version is preferred will be great.
+For those who want to make their own falafel, it may be surprising just how simple it can be to rustle up a few different tasty versions!
+The Egyptian version will only use fava beans, but in the West it is more common to be made from chickpeas – but use whichever version is preferred will be great.
 Perhaps this would even be a great day to try both?

-Chickpeas on their own might be a little boring, so most falafel creators will throw in some spices like coriander and cumin to make things interesting.
-If you wrap it up in a pita bread, be sure to include some fresh salad and sauces too.
-Traditionally, it’s served with tahini, but you can choose whatever sauce you fancy!
+Chickpeas on their own might be a little boring, so most falafel creators like to throw in some spices like coriander and cumin to make things a bit more interesting.